 --readmeFile: Path to README file to include

-Setting a default project only applies to CLI sessions - it doesn’t affect any web experiences
+Setting a default environment only applies to CLI sessions - it doesn’t affect any web experiences

 List Packages